Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Method

 \subsection{Instantiating F2D2 with Shortcut and MeanFlow}

 Though our method is, in principle, compatible with any flow map-based method, we instantiate our formulation for Shortcut Models \citep{frans2024one}, based on the semigroup property, and for MeanFlow \citep{geng2025mean}, based on the Eulerian equation.
+We also provide the Lagrangian self-distillation (LSD)~\citep{boffi2025buildconsistencymodellearning} instantiation based on the Lagrangian equation in Appendix~\ref{app:characterization}.
+Pseudocode for each instantiation is provided in Appendix~\ref{app:implemtation}.